 CES 2017 has now come to a close, prompting attendees and exhibitors to begin their mass exodus from Las Vegas.
-However, it turns out that one company showing off its wares at the conference will not be able to take a pair of laptop prototypes home, as the firm suffered the misfortune of having them stolen from the firm’s booth.
+And as it turns out, one company showing off its wares at the conference will not be able to take a pair of laptop prototypes home, as the firm suffered the misfortune of having them stolen from the firm’s booth.

 Min-Liang Tan, CEO of gaming hardware specialist Razer, took to Facebook earlier today to report the theft.
 The company has apparently filed reports with the authorities and is now working with CES management and law enforcement in an attempt to retrieve its stolen prototypes.